 Girard-Perregaux enters the year 2013 with a radically redesigned version of its 2012 Sea Hawk “professional” diver.
 Rated for pretty much impressive water resistance of whole 1000 meters, the refreshed Girard-Perregaux Sea Hawk 1000M gives you, perhaps, the best possible combination of impressive reliability, superb build quality, and great exterior.

-If you compare the new model to 2011 MY Sea Hawk Pro, you will immediately notice that, while preserving the same easily recognizable shape with the same signature crown guard, the watch now comes in a much more aggressive stainless steel body that replaces the previous flowing lines with sharp angles.
+If you compare the new model to the 2011 Sea Hawk Pro, you will immediately notice that, while preserving the same easily recognizable shape with the same signature crown guard, the watch now comes in a much more aggressive stainless steel body that replaces the previous flowing lines with sharp angles.

 To further emphasize the timekeeper’s ruggedness, GP’s designers changed the original satin finish of the body for a more masculine-looking brushed surface.

 The dial has also undergone certain changes starting from a new mesh grille-styled pattern and finishing the picture with new, more original small second and power reserve indicators at 10 and 6 hours respectively.
 The date aperture, which is still placed between 1 and 2 o’clock, looks a little bit larger making the rudimentary calendar even more legible.

 By the way, while the previous model featured a completely flat dial, this one comes with a concave face, which is nicely accented with raised hour markers of different shapes.